mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 In this lab we will use Amazon SageMaker GroundTruth to label images in a training dataset consisting of Lego Dinosaurs images.
 You will start with an unlabeled image training data set, acquire labels for all the images using SageMaker Ground Truth private workforce and finally analyze the results of the labeling job.

-High Level Steps
+High Level Steps:

 1. Upload training data into an S3 bucket.
 2. Create a private Ground Truth Labeling workforce.
 3. Create a Ground Truth Labeling job
-4. Label the images using the Ground Truth Labeling portal.
+4. Label images using the Ground Truth Labeling portal.
 5. Analyze results

 ### 1. Upload training data into an S3 bucket.

 In this step you will first create an Amazon S3 bucket where you will store the training data.
-You will then download the training data consisting of lego dinosaurs images and then upload to the S3 bucket created.
+You will then download the training data consisting Lego Dinosaurs images and then upload this dataset to the S3 bucket created.

 #### 1.1	 Create an S3 bucket.